Apartment Investment and Management Company (AIV) upgraded Issued by Wall Street Gurus

-Apartment Investment and Management Company (NYSE:AIV) went down by -0.28% from its latest closing price compared to the recent 1-year high of $7.09.
-The company’s stock price has collected 4.79% of gains in the last five trading sessions.
+Apartment Investment and Management Company (NYSE:AIV) went up by 0.71% from its latest closing price compared to the recent 1-year high of $7.11.
+The company’s stock price has collected 3.07% of gains in the last five trading sessions.
 Press Release reported on 05/20/21 that MERGER ALERT KSU, and AIV: Levi & Korsinsky, LLP Reminds Investors of Investigations Concerning the Mergers of these Companies

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.